Parent and child classes for 18 month to 3-year-old children

 Bridge Class – 1 session

-We begin our morning with free play for children while the caregivers work nearby in purposeful activity and enjoy discussion with one another.
+The children will enjoy free play while the caregivers work nearby in purposeful activity and enjoy discussion with one another.
 This is an ideal time to observe your child at play!
 If you have a handwork project from home (such as sewing, knitting, mending), you’re welcome to bring this along to work on as well.

 During our circle and story time, we will journey from fall into spring in verse and song.
 This is a special time to enjoy being with your child, undistracted by your housework, phones, and other tasks.